Society Courses - Group B

 Gendered violence in both historical and contemporary contexts including topics such as textual and visual representations of violence against women; victimhood and agency; legal and theoretical analyses; resistance and community mobilization.
 Prerequisite: NEW160Y1/NEW261Y1/permission of the instructor.

-The following WDW are only available to ES&L students enrolled in Criminology:
+The following CRI are only available to ES&L students enrolled in Criminology:

 An introduction to the study of crime and criminal behaviour.
 The concept of crime, the process of law formation, and the academic domain of criminology.
 Theories of crime causation, methodologies used by criminologists, and the complex relationship between crime, the media and modern politics.
 Not open to first year students.
 Prerequisites: Four full credits including one full credit in ECO/ HIS/ PHL/ POL/ PSY/ SOC, and a CGPA of 2.5.
 Exclusion: WDW200Y1